appsody/appsody-operator/doc/user-guide.md

 #### Stack Constants ConfigMap

 [`appsody-operator-constants`](../deploy/stack_constants.yaml) ConfigMap contains the constant values for each stack.
-This values will always be used over the ones that users provide.
-This can be used to limit user ability to control certain fields such as `expose`.
-It also provides ability to set environment variables that are always required.
+These values will always be used over the ones that users provide.
+This can be used to limit user's ability to control certain fields such as `expose`.
+It also provides the ability to set environment variables that are always required.

 Input resource: